nygeog/beh_public/meetings/readme.md

 			* Traffic volume***
 			* Black carbon and PM2.5 two-year averages from NYCCAS (Danny, Gina said you would have this data)
 			* Tree Canopy
 		* The buffer sizes we will need are
 			* 0.25
 			* 0.5
 			* 1-km radial buffers
 			* plus 1-km network buffers.
-	* I'll need the krigged surfaces from Kate W. (Zonal Stats)
+	* I'll need the krigged surfaces from Kate W. (Zonal Stats).
+Land Use Regression.

 * [WIC Time Estimate](https://github.com/nygeog/beh_public/raw/master/wic/time_estimate/wicnys_time_estimate_20150217.pdf)
 	* 4-8 Weeks, with 119 Count to Geocode WIC Locations.
 (Independent of using ZIP Code or street address geocode)